About Elf Names

 - Melodic flow — Names that sound musical when spoken

-Example Elf Names
+Example Elf Names by Subrace

 Tips for Naming Your Elf Character